formikaio/Fruitbots_Look-a-Lot/README.md

   * nearer and rarer fruits
   * bonus if nearer than the opponent
   * bonus for disputed fruits, if nearer than the opponent
-  * malus for disputed fruits, if opponent is in the way
   * avoid previous position, out of the border moves and to PASS